NebulousLabs/Sia/doc/API.md

 #### /wallet/addresses [GET]

 fetches the list of addresses from the wallet.
+If the wallet has not been created or unlocked, no addresses will be returned.
+After the wallet is unlocked, this call will continue to return its addresses even after the wallet is locked again.

 ###### JSON Response [(with comments)](/doc/api/Wallet.md#json-response-2)
 ```javascript